bfordham/drone_api/README.md

 ## Contributing

+This is very much a work in progress.
+I need to implement searching, plus the ability to pull up a specific strike by ID.
+Additionally, being able to select, for example, strikes by a window would be nifty.

+I'm certainly open to other suggestions as well.

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Added some feature'`)